terry10k/turuu-restaurant/README.md

-This is a project I made in an effort to learn React.
+This is a front-end project I made in an effort to learn React.

 The website was based on this Figma design: